 A lot of anglers believe that the pickerel is simply a small pike as they can look rather similar and occur in the same types of waters.
 What many people don’t know is that these two fish are actually two separate species.
 So, in order for you to have an easier time telling them apart, I wrote this helpful species guide on the interesting topic of pike vs. pickerel.

-Northern pike grow to a much bigger size than pickerel.
-Checking body coloration, as well as dot and bar patterns, are other reliable ways of identifying these two species, as pickerel have a dark chain-like pattern on their sides, while pike have plenty of short, light bar-like dots all over their flanks.
+Northern pike are much bigger than pickerel.
+Checking body coloration, as well as dot and bar patterns, are other reliable ways of identifying these two species, as pickerel have a dark chain-like pattern on their sides, while pike have plenty of short, light bar-like dots.

-Continue reading this article to find out all the major differences between the northern pike and its smaller cousin the chain pickerel.
+Continue reading this article to find out all the major differences between the northern pike and its smaller cousin the chain pickerel and how you can accurately tell them apart.

 While northern pike (Esox lucius) and chain pickerel (Esox niger) are actually two separate types of fish, they are nonetheless fairly closely related to one another, as they belong to both the wider pike family Esocidae and the same genus type Esox.